ikromw/financial-sheet/README.md

-# Simple Financial Sheet
+# Simple Financial Sheet 📊

-This is a very very easy-to-use dashboard📊
+This is a very very easy-to-use dashboard. it is only managed by managers and employee sections.
+Firstly, you add some employees and get an access to add incomes and outcomes with users.

+> [!NOTE]
+> No data storage.

-### Tech stack
+## Tech stack
-- JavaScript (React 18.3.1)
+- HTML
+- React 18
-- Vite 6.0.1
+- Vite 6
-- Use local data

 <img src="./public/logo.svg" width="80"/>